Another-Axiom/GT_CustomMapExample/README.md

    - Reseting a trigger means its current `Trigger Count` and `Last Trigger Time` will be reset.
 GameObjects in the activate/deactivate lists are not affected by this.

+## Play Animation Trigger
+This trigger script can be used to activate an animation state on all Animator components on the specified GameObjects.

+**Additional Options**
+- `Animated Objects` - which GameObjects should activate the specified Animation state Name
+- `Animation Name` - the name of the Animation state that will be activated

 ## Placeholder Script and Prefabs
 The `GTObjectPlaceholder` script defines an object that will get replaced by an existing Gorilla Tag script/object when your map is loaded in-game.
 Each has a prefab in the `Assets/MapPrefabs/` folder that can or should be used depending on the placeholder selected for